Questions to Ask Your Doctor During a Fetal Echocardiogram

 We will work with the maternal-fetal medicine specialist and will provide resources so that you can make informed decisions for your family.
 If your baby’s condition requires heart surgery, we will walk you through every step, from diagnosis to treatment, so you are prepared for the road ahead.

-Dr. Erik Michelfelder is a board-certified pediatric cardiologist who specializes in fetal cardiology, congenital heart disease and non-invasive cardiac imaging.
-Dr. Michelfelder serves as the Director of the Fetal Cardiology Program at the Children’s Heart Center, and as a Professor of Pediatrics at the Emory University School of Medicine.
+Dr. Sanghee Ro is a board-certified pediatric cardiologist who specializes in fetal cardiology, clinical echocardiography and general pediatric cardiology.
+In addition to providing patient care, Dr. Ro serves as a faculty member at the Emory University School of Medicine.

 This content is general information and is not specific medical advice.
 Always consult with a doctor or healthcare provider if you have any questions or concerns about the health of a child.
 In case of an urgent concern or emergency, call 911 or go to the nearest emergency department right away.
 Some physicians and affiliated healthcare professionals on the Children’s Healthcare of Atlanta team are independent providers and are not our employees.